MBilalQureshi/hangman/README.md

 10. Add another build pack "NodeJs" and click save.
 11. Make sure python build pack is on top of NodeJs.
 12. Go to top of page and select deploy option.
-13. Select Github as deploymet method.
+13. Select Github as deployment method.
 14. Confirm to connect with github and auotherize Heroku from Github.
 15. In search bar type repository name and click the connect button.
 16. Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
 Manually deployed branches will need re-deploying each time the repo is updated.
 17. Click View to view the deployed site.

 ### Forking the GitHub Repository